model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   check succeeded.

 [^stubcheck]: Kani cannot report the occurrence of a contract function to check
-    in stubbed functions as errors, because the mechanism is needed to verify mutually recursive functions.
+    in abstracted functions as errors, because the mechanism is needed to verify mutually recursive functions.

 ## Detailed Design